PoCInnovation/Pool2023/Software/day03/Golang/README.md

 - Apply this middleware to the `/are-these-palindromes` endpoint.
 > 💡 Here's [how to use middlewares with gin](https://github.com/gin-gonic/gin#using-middleware).

+> If you end up with an empty array result with the middleware, check [this issue related to binding](https://github.com/gin-gonic/gin/issues/1078) 😉

 ## Step 7 - Time to clean up 🧹